Val D'Aosta, a small and incredible region, perfect for a weekend in motion among curves, mountains, spas and castles rich in history.

 Il Verrès Castle it is one of the most famous medieval Aosta Valley manors.
 Built as a military fortress by Ibleto di Challant in the fourteenth century, it was one of the first examples of a monobloc castle, consisting of a single building unlike the older manors formed by a series of buildings enclosed by a wall.
 It stands on a rocky promontory that dominates the town of Verrès and the road to Val d'Ayas, and externally it appears as an austere cube of thirty meters on each side.
 Verres castle photo: by Vincenzo Venditti

 After about 27km you reach the Fenis Castle.
-Known for its scenographic architecture, with the double crenellated walls that enclose the central building and the numerous towers, the castle is one of the major tourist attractions of the Valley.
-Fénis Castle is one of the best preserved medieval castles in Italy and, very particular, it is located in a point completely devoid of natural defenses.
+Noto for its scenographic architecture, with the double crenellated walls that enclose the central building and the numerous towers, the castle is one of the major tourist attractions of the Valley.
+The castle of Fénis is one of the best preserved medieval castles in Italy and, very particular, it is located in a point completely devoid of natural defenses.
 Fenis castle photo: by Alessandro Borgogno

 Once in the vicinity of La Thuile, you can give your tired bones a well-deserved rest in the beautiful and very hot waters of the Pré St. Didier Thermal Baths, for a total fitness and for proper prevention (especially for the back and neck of us motorcyclists).

 For those who cannot resist the call of the "folds" up and down the Alps, the road leading to the Little St. Bernard Pass, on the homonymous hill.
 The landscape is beautiful and majestic up to an altitude of 2.188 meters above sea level, where the Piccolo San Bernardo Hospice stands.
 From the border with the France, given the beauty of the landscape, we recommend going up to La Rosière from which you can then reach the very high and equally famous Val D'Isère.